 Your challenge is to go on a number hunt.
-You need to find 5 objects and look for the numeral 5.
-Try and find different ways of making four.
-For example, 3 apples and 2 oranges, altogether there are 5.
+You need to find 6 objects and look for the numeral 6.
+Try and find different ways of making 6.
+For example, 3 apples and 6 oranges, altogether there are 6.
 Take photos of what you have found and attach this to the assignment.

-Have a go at writing the number five.
-First encourage your child to join in with Miss Skinner writing the numeral five.
+Have a go at writing the number 6.
+First encourage your child to join in with Miss Skinner writing the numeral 6.
 Then they can have a go themselves.

-There are also some Numberblock videos and activities for the children to explore.
+There are also some song videos attached for your child to explore number 6.

 Don’t forget to add photos or videos of your child exploring this assignment.

-If you do not have the resources below, I wonder how you will make your own snowflake….
+I wonder how you will make your brown bear....